Marshall vs. Western Kentucky NCAA Football Odds, Plays and Insights | November 27, 2021

 Western Kentucky Stats and Trends

+- In Western Kentucky's 11 games this season, it has seven wins against the spread.

-- The Hilltoppers have covered the spread twice this year when underdogs by 1 point or more (in three chances).
+- The Hilltoppers have covered the spread twice this season when underdogs by 1.5 points or more (in three chances).

-- Western Kentucky has eclipsed the over/under in 70% of its opportunities this season (seven times in 10 games with a set point total).
+- Western Kentucky's games this year have eclipsed the over/under in 70% of its opportunities (seven times in 10 games with a set point total).

 - This season the Hilltoppers score 22.4 more points per game (42.4) than the Thundering Herd allow (20).

-- When Western Kentucky records more than 20 points, it is 7-3 against the spread and 7-4 overall.
+- Western Kentucky is 7-3 against the spread and 7-4 overall when the team records more than 20 points.

-- When Western Kentucky picks up more than 379.5 yards, the team is 6-3 against the spread and 6-4 overall.
+- In games that Western Kentucky picks up more than 379.5 yards, the team is 6-3 against the spread and 6-4 overall.

-- This year the Hilltoppers have 16 turnovers, two fewer than the Thundering Herd have takeaways (18).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.